CartoDB/documentation/app/content/data-observatory/guides/creating-data-observatory-tilesets.md

 ### Run the Tiler

-The next step is to use [any of the available procedures](/spatial-extension-bq/sql-reference/tiler/) in the Spatial Extension for BigQuery to create a tileset.
+The next step is to use [any of the available procedures](/spatial-extension-bq/sql-reference/tiler/) in the Analytics Toolbox for BigQuery to create a tileset.
 You can create two types of tilesets:
 * Simple: choose this type if you are wanting to visualize the original features of the dataset.
 To get started, find [here](spatial-extension-bq/examples/creating-simple-tilesets/) a set of examples on how to create simple tilesets using the `CREATE_TILESET` procedure.
 * Aggregation: choose this type when your dataset is composed of points and you want to see them aggregated.
 To get started, find [here](/spatial-extension-bq/examples/creating-aggregation-tilesets/) a set of examples on how to create aggregation tilesets using the `CREATE_POINT_AGGREGATION_TILESET` procedure.